Last updated on December 13th, 2022

 How Airbnb works for hosts?

-Airbnb offers a variety of hosting choices, including renting out extra room in your house, renting out your complete home, and hosting local experiences.
+Airbnb offers a variety of hosting choices, including renting out the extra room in your house, renting out your complete home, and hosting local experiences.
+Here’s a step-by-step guide on how Airbnb works for hosts:

-It’s a good idea to make your area as appealing as possible and snap flattering photos of it.
+3. It’s a good idea to make your area as appealing as possible and learn how to take the best Airbnb photos.
 What should your fee be?
-Airbnb assists you in determining picing by displaying local averages.
+Airbnb assists you in determining pricing by displaying local averages.

 Airbnb Hosting in Malaysia